Richard Robinson (chief executive)

 Maurice Richard Robinson Jr. (May 15, 1937 - June 5, 2021) was an American business executive and educator.
 From 1975 until his death in 2021, Robinson was the chief executive officer of Scholastic Corporation.
 Robinson was noted for bringing many book franchises to younger readers, such as Harry Potter and Captain Underpants.

 Early life

 Robinson was born in 1937 in Pittsburgh, Pennsylvania.
 He was the oldest of five children of Florence née Liddell and Maurice R. Robinson; he had three sisters and one brother.
 He was raised in Manhattan.

-He was educated at Harvard College and later at St Catharine's College, Cambridge, in England, and at Teachers College, Columbia University; he would later become a benefactor of Teachers College.
+Robinson attended high school at Phillips Exeter Academy and earned his Bachelor of Arts in government at Harvard College in 1958.
+The following year, in 1959, he studied at St Catharine's College, Cambridge, in England.

-After graduating, he became a high school English teacher in Evanston, Illinois.
+After Cambridge, Robinson became a high school English teacher in Evanston, Illinois for two years.
 In the mid-1960s, he began working as a classroom magazine editor at Scholastic Corporation.

+In 1963, he studied educational administration at Teachers College, Columbia University but did not pursue a degree there; he would later become a benefactor of Teachers College.

 Business career

 In 1971, Robinson became a board member of Scholastic, the educational publishing company founded by his father in 1920.
 He became President of Scholastic in 1974 and CEO a year later.
 He was elected to the position of chairman of the board in 1982.

 Through the first years of his tenure as Scholastic CEO, the company faced financial constraints and had modest success.
 Under his leadership, the company became an important children’s book publisher.
 It had great success with the Harry Potter series and Captain Underpants, and broke ground with Alex Gino’s George.
 However, it did face controversy, with some viewing Harry Potter as inappropriate for younger readers, the company's main demographic.
 The New York Times said that Robinson made it possible for the Harry Potter and The Hunger Games novel franchises to become mainstream in the United States.

 Robinson oversaw the digitizing of reading materials published by the company, and advocated for company diversity.
 In 2016, Scholastic and Robinson saw controversy over the publication of a picture story titled A Birthday Cake for George Washington, which showed one of Washington's slaves, the chef Hercules, preparing a cake for him.
 The book was pulled by Scholastic after widespread criticism of the book’s failure to convey the realities of slavery.

 In describing his goal for Scholastic’s publications to be informed by the changing culture, Robinson said, "We are dealing with issues like global warming, racial inequality, in a way that doesn’t polarize the issue but gives points of views on both sides and is a balanced neutral position, but not in a sense of being bland".